BMO Family Office

 A margin line allows investors to borrow up to 50% against the value of marketable securities held in their investment portfolio.
 The line can be used for any purpose, including buying margin-eligible securities such as publicly-traded stocks and convertible bonds.

-In addition, interest rates tend to be far lower than for both HELOCs and margin—typically below Prime.
-And if used for investment purposes such as private equity, investment real estate and fixed-income securities, the interest paid can be used to offset investment income for tax purposes.
-The interest may also be deductible as business interest if it is used for a business investment.
-These tax advantages allow investors to enjoy potential returns that far exceed the cost of borrowing.
+If used for investment purposes the interest paid may be used to offset investment income for tax purposes.
+For example, interest paid on debt used to invest in private equity or to purchase of investment real estate may be deductible.
+Interest paid may also be deductible as business interest if it is used for a business investment, or to fund capital needs.
+These tax advantages allow investors to enjoy potential returns that potentially far exceed the cost of borrowing.

-Interest on loans secured by investments may be deductible if the proceeds are used to purchase additional investments or to fund trade or business capital needs.
-Note that the amount of the investment interest expense that may be deducted when the loan proceeds are used to purchase additional investments is limited to the net investment income for the year.
+Note that the amount of the investment interest expense that may be deducted when the loan proceeds are used to purchase investments is limited to the net investment income for the year.
 When the loan proceeds are used to meet business capital needs, the business expense deductions are limited to 30% of adjusted taxable income with an exception for small businesses and real estate companies.

 Whenever using leverage, there is a risk that the asset used as collateral will decline in value and the cost of borrowing could exceed the potential return of the acquired asset.
 While securities-based lines don’t typically have fixed repayment schedules, investors may be required to deposit funds or pay down their line of credit if the value of their portfolio drops below a certain point.
 For that reason, it’s important to keep leverage to a manageable amount and maintain sufficient liquidity elsewhere as a cushion.

-However, the prudent use of debt can allow investors to maximize their investment returns while meeting their liquidity needs.
+However, the prudent use of debt can enhance an investor’s wealth by allowing the investor to take advantage of opportunities.
 Work with an experienced lending professional to evaluate whether this option is right for you.

 Stay on top of the latest news and insights from BMO Wealth Management